Posts Tagged ‘python’

 Python: Jag hamnar ofta i fällan att när jag, när jag lärt mig ett verktyg tillräckligt bra för att få riktigt jobb gjort med det, slutar lära mig mera.
 Under våren har jag dock gått tillbaks till grunderna för python och försökt utnyttja mer än de få procent av språket som 1.0 använder.
 Det blir vettig objektorientering, bättre utnyttjande av standardbiblioteket och kanske lite riktigt funktionell programmerings-tänk (första kapitlet i TPiP är en riktig ögonöppnare här).
 De tre viktigaste bitarna kommer nog bli Django för allt dynamiskt, BeautifulSoup för allt HTML-tröskande (tillsammans med SimpleParse enligt ovan), och ElementTree för allt XML-byggande.

 MySQL: Och så ska ju saker lagras i en databas också.
 Jag är som tidigare nämnts skeptisk mot RDBMS-användande, men med tanke på hur fint django abstraherar bort det hela känns det motiverat att faktiskt plocka in en databasserver i mixen.
-Det blir förmodligen MySQL även om alla de coola kidsen använder Postgresql, men då jag redan har en MySQL-server körandes för Wordpress, MediaWiki och lite annat, har jag än så länge inte sett nån verklig anledning att byta.
+Det blir förmodligen MySQL även om alla de coola kidsen använder Postgresql, men då jag redan har en MySQL-server körandes för WordPress, MediaWiki och lite annat, har jag än så länge inte sett nån verklig anledning att byta.

 Ungefär så — det blir en ganska diger lista när man kollar på den.
 Vilket anknyter till den här bloggpostningens titel, det kan inte bli några djupa kunskaper inom varje enskild del (särskilt som en stor komponent inte är med här, nämligen domänkunskapen om just rättsinformation) men förhoppningsvis tillräckligt för att ro det hela i land.